Artificial Intelligence in the Hiring Process

 If unauthorized use is detected during the process (before any appointment), the irregularity can be addressed informally without an investigation (for example, by eliminating or reassessing the candidate on a case-by-case basis).

-The Public Service Commission may choose to examine certain instances of improper conduct as fraud.
-If this is the case, you can still address the irregularity informally as improper conduct (there’s no need for you to wait for the outcome of the investigation of fraud).
+The PSC may choose to examine certain instances of improper conduct as fraud.
+If this is the case, you can still address the irregularity informally as improper conduct (there’s no need to wait for the outcome of the investigation of fraud).

-When can these situations be referred to the Public Service Commission for an investigation of fraud?
+When to refer to the PSC for an investigation of fraud

-Situations can be referred to the Public Service Commission for an investigation of fraud when the instructions explicitly prohibit the use of AI and you have reason to believe that AI was used.
+Situations can be referred to the PSC for an investigation of fraud when the instructions explicitly prohibit the use of AI and you have reason to believe that AI was used.

 Support